Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Introduction

-This program was already accomplished in dimension $2$ in \cite{ls2} and \cite{bbny2} with a slightly different proof (one based on transport, the other on loop equations), however only the case of fixed $\beta$ was treated.
-Prior results restricted to the determinantal case $\beta=2$ were obtained in \cite{ridervirag,ahm}.
+The study of free energy expansions for Coulomb gases in general dimensions $\d\ge 2$ was initiated in \cite{ss1,rs,lebles}.
+This program of using free energy expansions to derive CLTs for fluctuations of linear statistics was already accomplished in dimension $2$ in \cite{ls2} and \cite{bbny2} with a slightly different proof (one based on transport, the other on loop equations), however only the case of fixed $\beta$ was treated.
+Prior CLT results restricted to the determinantal case $\beta=2$ were obtained in \cite{ridervirag,ahm}.
 The results of \cite{ahm,ls2} were the only ones to treat the case where the support of $\xi$ can overlap the boundary of the support of $\mu_V$.
 Recently, \cite{lz} obtained the first ``local CLT" in dimension $2$ by using the transport method of \cite{ls2} on the characteristic function.

 Here we are particularly interested, like in the companion paper \cite{as}, in obtaining such results for a broad range of regimes of $\beta$, possibly depending on $N$ and allowing for very large or very small temperatures.
 Also, while the results in \cite{ls2,bbny2} were the first ones to obtain {\it mesoscopic CLTs} in dimension 2, i.e. to treat the case of $\xi$ supported on small boxes, they were limited to lengthscales $\ell\ge N^{\alpha}$, $\alpha>-1/2$, i.e. to mesoscales, while here we can treat all scales down to the {\it temperature-dependent microscale} $\rho_\beta$ introduced in \cite{as} and defined in \eqref{rhobeta}, below which rigidity is expected to be lost.
 We will not however treat the boundary case as in \cite{ahm,ls2} and will restrict to functions $\xi$ that are both sufficiently regular and supported in the ``bulk", here defined as the set where the density of $\mut$ has a good bound from below. \cor{In fact it is known in the physics literature that the Coulomb gas density has more fluctuations near the edge, see \cite{csa} and references therein, so this limitation is not purely technical, and we do not expect similar results to ours to hold near the boundary when looking at small scales}.

 Treating the case of nonsmooth $\xi$, in particular equal to a characteristic function of a ball or cube in \eqref{defFluct}, i.e. evaluating the number of points in a given region, remains a (significantly more) delicate problem.
 In particular one would like to show whether {\it hyperuniformity} (see \cite{To}) holds, i.e. whether the variance of the number of points in boxes is smaller than that of a Poisson point process.